hosseinmirzapur/vpnmaker/README.md

 ./bin/vpnmaker

 # OR
-# Build the project using make commands
+# Build and run the project using one make command
 make run

 ```